Skip To Content

 I doubted that this was “one of the most intense aerial bombardments in modern history,” though I suppose it depends where “modern history” begins.
 Would that include World War II, Vietnam, or maybe, what Putin did in Mariupol?
 There was no other guest to comment, or debate what “modern history” might mean, just as there was no one to push back on the description of Nasrallah — Nasrallah! — as a “towering figure and leader,” with zero context.

-Reading Biden’s statement, which didn’t seem to get much media attention, I realized that the word “terrorist” was what was missing from so many news reports; Hezbollah is part of the trend that erases the word “terrorist” in the name of objectivity; this is also why we rarely hear what Hamas members actually believe in.
+Reading Biden’s statement, I realized that the word “terrorist” was what was missing from so many news reports — Hezbollah is part of the trend that erases the word “terrorist” in the name of objectivity.
+This is also why we rarely hear what Hamas members actually believe in.

-While what Project 2025 has to say is something journalists feel comfortable quoting, and every statement by far-right Israeli leaders is amplified, actual Hezbollah statements — and Hamas charters — get far less play.
-Reporters are far more likely to refer to Hezbollah as an “armed group” than a terrorist organization.
+While what Project 2025 has to say is something journalists feel comfortable quoting, and every statement by far-right Israeli leaders is amplified, actual Hezbollah statements — and Hamas charters — get far less play, and Hezbollah is often referred to as an “armed group” rather than a terrorist organization.

 Interestingly, CNN refers to Hezbollah as “the Iran-backed militant group,” which says more than most outlets do, and calls attention to two facts that many fawning commentators seemed to forget — that Hezbollah is funded by Iran and uses weapons.